The best and worst foods for hot weather

 Spicy food makes you sweat and helps you to cool down.
 It's also fantastically delicious, and best served in summer with a cold glass of beer or mango juice.
 Some people disagree and say it warms you up, but we don't think so.
 Though your mouth and face may feel hot, it will cool you down in the long run.

 Warm chocolate, which melts on fingertips and sticks to the wrapping… no, no, no!
 It’s a surefire way to headache city, and we all know that chocolate is best enjoyed chilled, when you get that lovely ‘snap’ sound with every bite.

-The poor pie man at our local food market has no customers to serve… they’re all down the salad stall!
 Whacking great big pies are too hot, filling and stodgy for summer.
+Though we would be all over a chicken and leek pie in a few months' time, when it's hot we can't even think about them.
 But then again, a wee pork pie (served cold, of course) in your picnic hamper is just the ticket.